panditadata/Data-Science-Portfolio_Silvia-Calzada/README.md

-# Project 1 _iPywidgets with Bokek
+# Project 1 _iPywidgets with Bokeh
 <p>This demos shows off an interactive visualization using Bokeh for plotting and ipywidgets interactors.
 No Bokeh server required.
 The demo runs entirely inside Jupyter notebook.<p>
 <p>The impact of the mass, friction coefficient, and phase is analyzed within  the friction equation for a block of mass m.
 The block is on a inclined plane with angle x. <p>
 <p>First BokehJS is loaded successfully.
 Angle degrees and the friction funtion is defined next.<p>